Playfloor/bonzai-template/README.md

   documentation.
 This way a subcommand can easily be ported to another command module just by moving the file.

+* Try to use the existing `cmdbox.Messages` rather than add them.
+When a message doesn't fit consider adding them in a way that someone else forking your command module could easily replace to create, say, a `cmdbox-foo-fr` version in that language.

 ## Install

 This command can be installed as a standalone program or composed into a